Horacio Reyes Páez

 For me, Art is the language of the spiritual on earth.

-What I love about poetry is that it doesn’t respond to a pragmatic or a materialistic logic.
-Poetry is the collision of signs, symbols, words.
-Poetry is the only way we humans can achieve a new level of cognition through the heart and not through the mind only.
-Poetry brings a new value to the comprehension of life, spiritual comprehension of life.
+What I love about poetry is that it doesn’t respond to pragmatic or materialistic logic.
+Poetry is the collision of signs, symbols, and words.
+Poetry is the only way humans can achieve a new level of cognition through the heart and not through the mind alone.
+Poetry brings a new value to the comprehension of life, a spiritual comprehension of life.